opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 <p><a href="https://www.rstudio.com/resources/rstudioconf-2019/putting-empathy-in-action-building-a-community-of-practice-for-analytics-in-a-global-corporation/?wvideo=l9t8mipcbn"><img src="https://embed-fastly.wistia.com/deliveries/b18a0ea8e350431042fda23855a727f0f99fd0be.jpg?image_play_button_size=2x&amp;image_crop_resized=960x540&amp;image_play_button=1&amp;image_play_button_color=4287c7e0" width="400" height="225" style="width: 400px; height: 225px;"></a></p>

-JD pulls a graphical abstraction from Kathy Sierra's book [Badass: Making Users Awesome](https://www.oreilly.com/library/view/badass-making-users/9781491919057/) to argue for helping people get better at what they are doing in a way that is meaningful to where they are in their roles right now.
+JD pulls from Kathy Sierra's book [Badass: Making Users Awesome](https://www.oreilly.com/library/view/badass-making-users/9781491919057/) to argue for helping people get better at what they are doing in a way that is meaningful to where they are in their roles right now.
 The techniques apply equally well to users of any tools we build, out in the field.

 > ![](https://github.com/CerebralMastication/Presentations/blob/master/rstudio_conf_2019/fig/kathy_sierra_graph.jpg?raw=true)